Top 10 Ways To Maximise Your YouTube Presence

 To minimize the YouTube branding on the video player interface of your embedded videos, ask your website developer to add the following highlighted string command to your video source in your website’s HTML code: src=”http://www.youtube.com/embed/qRsj345Ew2I?rel=0&autoplay=1&modestbranding=1″

-The ‘rel=0’ command tells the video player not to display any relevant video links at the end of your video, as you wouldn’t want your competitors videos popping up!
+The ‘rel=0’ command tells the video player not to display any video links from other channels at the end of your video, as you wouldn’t want your competitors videos popping up!

 An example of this modified code in action can be seen with the embedded video below.
-Notice that the YouTube branding is downplayed in the corner of the screen (only a text YouTube credit rather than a logo), and at the end of the video the screen remains blank (or goes back to your video still-frame) – no other ‘related’ videos are shown.
+Notice that the YouTube branding is downplayed heavily, and at the end of the video only videos from the same channel are shown.

 Modest Branding and No-Related Videos Demo